mhucka/EvernotePDFClipper/README.md

 EvernotePDFClipper
 ==================

-This Mac OS X AppleScript program creates a new note in Evernote containing a **single-page** PDF rendering of the Web page currently in Safari's front window.
-It does this by calling on the third-party application [Paparazzi!](https://derailer.org/paparazzi/).
+This Mac OS X AppleScript program creates a new note in Evernote containing a **single-page** PDF rendering of the Web page currently in Safari's front window; for additional archival benefits, it also saves the page as an archive in [webarchive](https://en.wikipedia.org/wiki/Webarchive) format.
+It does this by calling on the third-party applications [Paparazzi!](https://derailer.org/paparazzi/) and [webarchiver](https://github.com/newzealandpaul/webarchiver).

 ----
 *Author*:      [Michael Hucka](http://www.cds.caltech.edu/~mhucka).